Clare grew up in the Eastern suburbs of Melbourne.

 Clare was appointed to the Shadow Ministry as the Shadow Minister for Justice in 2016 and was also appointed Shadow Minister for Financial Services in 2018.

-Clare lives with her partner, Brendan, and their two sons.
+Clare lives with her husband, Brendan, and their two sons.

 To view Clare's Maiden Speech click here.